Allergic rhinitis is the way some people respond to outdoor or indoor allergens:

-Treating Mild Allergy Attacks.
 Treating mild allergy attacks usually involves little more than reducing exposure to allergens and using a nasal wash.
-Dozens of treatments are available for allergic rhinitis.
-Many are available over-the-counter, but some require a prescription.
-They include:
+Medications may also be used.
+Most medications for mild allergic rhinitis are available without a prescription.

-Treating Moderate-to-Severe Allergic Rhinitis.
-Patients with chronic allergic rhinitis or those who have bothersome symptoms that active during most of the year may require daily medications.
+Patients with perennial (year-round) allergic rhinitis or those who have bothersome symptoms that are active during most of the year may require daily medications.
 This is especially true if patients also have asthma.

 For mild allergic rhinitis, a nasal wash can help remove mucus from the nose.
 You can purchase a saline solution at a drug store or make one at home (2 cups of warm water, a teaspoon salt, pinch of baking soda).
-Over-the-counter saline nasal sprays that contain benzalkonium chloride as a preservative may actually worsen symptoms.
+If you prepare your own saline solution, use bottled or boiled water, not plain tap water.

 Here is a simple method for administering a nasal wash:

 Neti pots have also become popular in recent years for prevention and treatment of allergic rhinitis.
 Nasal irrigation with a saline solution through a neti pot involves:

 Antihistamine pills can sometimes help itching and redness in the eyes.
 Eye drops provide faster relief, and a combination of the two may be best.
 Eye drops for itchy eyes include.

 Some patients with allergies report symptom relief through modalities such as acupuncture and Chinese herbal medicine.
 While some studies have reported symptom improvement, it is not clear if this is due to a placebo effect.